DNAstack/cromwell-wes-service/README.md

 ### External OAuth 2.0 token Issuer

 If using an external token issue that is not Passport, you will need to provide additional configuration beyond the `WES_AUTH_ISSUER_URI`.
-Additionally, you will also need to disable passport permission authorization enforcement.
-This can be accomplished by disabling the authorization:
+Using this authentication method will disable passport permission enforcement.

-`SECURITY_AUTHORIZATION_ENABLED=false`
+You can enable the `oauth` spring profile with an environment variable `SPRING_PROFILES_ACTIVE=oauth` or by setting the java property `-Dspring.profiles.active=oauth`

 **Configuration**